subquery/documentation/docs/miscellaneous/contributing.md

 ### Submitting Pull Requests

-In general, we follow the "fork-and-pull" Git workflow
+In general, we follow the "fork-and-pull" Git workflow:

-* Fork the repository to your own Github account
+* Fork the repository to your own Github account.
-* Clone the project to your machine
+* Clone the project to your machine.
-* Create a branch locally with a succinct but descriptive name
+* Create a branch locally with a succinct but descriptive name.
-* Commit changes to the branch
+* Commit changes to the branch.
-* Following any formatting and testing guidelines specific to this repo
+* Following any formatting and testing guidelines specific to this repo.
-* Push changes to your fork
+* Push changes to your fork.
-* Open a PR in our repository
+* Open a PR in our repository.

 ## Coding Conventions

 ### Git Commit Messages

-* Use the present tense ("Add feature" not "Added feature")
+* Use the present tense ("Add feature" not "Added feature").
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("Move cursor to..." not "Moves cursor to...").
-* Limit the first line to 72 characters or less
+* Limit the first line to 72 characters or less.

 ### JavaScript Styleguide

-* All JavaScript code is linted with Prettier and ESLint
+* All JavaScript code is linted with Prettier and ESLint.